ArrowheadCU/ACUBranchVolumeDocs/source/UserGuide.rst

 Features
 --------
  The data to construct this dashboard is taken from Symitar and updated daily.
-The report only counts monetary transactions that are either, done by a team member in the same minute on the same day or by a team member on the same day, under the same sequence number.
-It then organizes the data by year, month, and date, then separates it by branches and departments.
-This dash board features parameters that can be customized to retrieve the desired data.
+The report only counts monetary transactions that are done by a team member in the same minute on the same day and under the same sequence number.
+It then categorizes the data by year, month, and date, and separates it by branches and departments.
+This dashboard features parameters that can be customized to retrieve the desired data.

 .. figure:: _static/FeaturesParameters.png